Justin Fleming (author): Other works

-Among his works for television, Fleming wrote Part One of the history of Australian cinema, The Celluloid Heroes for ABC TV.
+Fleming wrote the screenplays Burnt Piano, The Treehouse and Shellshock.
+His works for television include Part One of the history of Australian cinema, The Celluloid Heroes for ABC TV.
 Fleming's history of the Common Law, Barbarism to Verdict, was written for ABC/BBC television, and published internationally by HarperCollins with a foreword by John Mortimer QC.
 Other publications include Fleming's histories: The Crest of the Wave (Allen & Unwin), The Vision Splendid and All that Brothers Should Be (Beaver Press).
 His Paris journal was published by Halstead Press in Paris Studio.
 He is the author of Stage Lines – Writing Scripts for the Theatre (Phoenix Education) and A Molière Anthology (Five Senses Education).
+The Papers of Justin Fleming are in Archives at the State Library of NSW.